Visual Template Inference for Data Extraction from Documents: Experimental Evaluation

 \subsection{Evaluation Setup}

 \textbf{Datasets}.
+We constructed two benchmarks for our evaluation.
+The first benchmark, {\em Q-Benchmark}, focuses on evaluating the quality of extraction results.
+The second benchmark, {\em S-Benchmark}, examines the scalability of the compared tools.

-We collected 34 real-world datasets from our journalism collaborators, and three open benchmarks~\cite{naparstek2024kvp10k,xu2022xfund,vsimsa2023docile}, spanning diverse domains such as police use of force documents, invoices, grant reports, order bills, certification records, contracts, and trade forms.
-We randomly sampled 5 to 30 documents per dataset, based on the dataset size, with fewer samples for smaller datasets and more for larger ones to ensure representative coverage.
+Q-Benchmark consists of 34 real-world datasets from our collaborators, and three open benchmarks~\cite{naparstek2024kvp10k,xu2022xfund,vsimsa2023docile}, spanning diverse domains such as police use of force documents, invoices, grant reports, order bills, certification records, contracts, and trade forms.
+We randomly sampled 5 to 30 documents per dataset (around 7.4 documents and 7189 tokens on average), based on dataset size, with more samples for smaller datasets and fewer for larger ones to ensure representative coverage.

-We classify the 34 datasets into three types based on complexity: \code{Easy}, \code{Medium}, and \code{Hard}. \code{Easy} datasets have templates with only one node besides the virtual root, meaning the document is either a pure table block or a key-value block.
-For simplicity, we omit the virtual root when discussing nodes in templates. \code{Medium} datasets feature templates with more than two nodes, all in the same layer (i.e., all nodes are leaves), indicating sequentially placed, non-overlapping data blocks within a record (e.g., police complaints). \code{Hard} datasets have nodes with children, implying overlapping data blocks, as in invoices in Figure~\ref{fig:invoice}.
-Table~\ref{tab:datasets} summarizes the dataset characteristics, including the number of datasets per type, average size, and average number of documents per dataset.
 The ground truth for all datasets was manually collected and verified by three human labelers over a month, highlighting the task's complexity even for humans.
+The S-Benchmark consists of 30 datasets collected from the open benchmark~\cite{naparstek2024kvp10k}, containing around 2,133 documents and over two million tokens per dataset on average.
+Given its scale, we do not have ground truth for S-Benchmark, so we primarily focus on evaluating latency and cost.

+We classify datasets per benchmark into three types based on complexity: \code{Easy}, \code{Medium}, and \code{Hard}. \code{Easy} datasets have templates with only one node besides the virtual root, meaning each document contains either a pure table or key-value block.
+For simplicity, we omit the virtual root when discussing nodes in templates. \code{Medium} datasets feature templates with more than two nodes, all in the same layer (i.e., all nodes are leaves), indicating sequentially placed, non-overlapping data blocks within a record. \code{Hard} datasets have nodes with children, implying overlapping data blocks, as in invoices in Figure~\ref{fig:invoice}.
+Table~\ref{tab:datasets} summarizes the characteristics of the datasets.